-Lastly, determine the right time to take a break depending on the length of time reading and your overall health.
+Lastly, determine the right time to take a break depending on the length of time you are reading and your overall health.

-Whats Next: What you can do other than taking breaks for comfortable reading experience?
+What’s Next: What can you do besides take breaks for a comfortable reading experience?

-Reading with comfort requires that you read in a relaxed and ergonomic posture, have enough light and that you take periodic breaks so that your body gets a chance to move and your mind gets a break as well.
+Reading with comfort requires that you read in a relaxed and ergonomic posture, have enough light, and take periodic breaks so that your body gets a chance to move and your mind gets a break.

 Now that you have read this guide on how to take breaks from reading, hopefully, you can read more comfortably.

-However, you can still improve the way you read by making sure to adjust your posture and illumination during reading.
+However, you can still improve the way you read by adjusting your posture and illumination during reading.

 Here is a post on